DreamPrism/CSTICheatMode/README.md

 The mod modified the original cheat console in the game.
 So you can **search cards with their in-game names** now : )

 Setting the HackAchievements to true can unlock all the steam achievements on game startup.

+For full change log & features, see Releases.